notmayday/CS-SwinGAN/README.md

 # CS-SwinGAN

-Official PyTorch implementation of CS-SwinGAN described in the paper "".
+Official PyTorch implementation of CS-SwinGAN described in the paper "CS-SwinGAN: a swin-transformer-based generative adversarial network with compressed sensing preprocessing for MRI reconstruction".
+This paper is currently under review.

 <div align="center">
   <img src="./asserts/framework.png" width="800px" alt="Overall Architecture of CS-SwinGAN Model">